George Bruce of Carnock: Culross Palace

 Between 1597 and 1611, Bruce built a mansion house in Culross, using materials from his foreign trading.
 This building has subsequently become known as Culross Palace.
 He lavishly decorated the palace and the stunning painted ceilings with emblems, other ornate features and panelling can still be seen.
 Culross Palace is now under the care of the National Trust for Scotland and has been restored and conserved in its 17th-century splendour.

 The house was mainly built in two campaigns.
 The south block in 1597 and the north building in 1611, the year when George Bruce was knighted.
 The renaissance paintwork was restored in 1932 for the National Trust and again in the 1990s by conservators from Historic Environment Scotland.
 On the second floor of the south block the ceiling painting includes 16 emblems adapted from Geffrey Whitney's A Choice of Emblemes (London, 1586).
 The north block has the fragmentary remains of a scene showing the Judgement of Solomon, and extensive original decorative painting.

 The palace building, which had faded to a white wash, has been restored to its original yellow-orange harled exterior.
 The courtyard path and the garden have also been remodelled, with the garden now full of vegetables, herbs and plants, growing as they would have done in the 17th century.

-George Bruce also acquired the Fife estate of Carnock.
+When George Bruce acquired the lands of Sillietoun Easter in 1599, he undertook to carry sand to the building works of Anne of Denmark at Dunfermline Palace.
+Bruce also acquired the Fife estate of Carnock.
 In 1602 he repaired the church there.
 Bruce helped the minister of Carnock John Row by supplying coal to Archbishop Spottiswoode.